 From Bottrop Hauptbahnhof (main station) with Bus 261 (towards Bottrop Bergbaustr.) to the stop Bottrop Bergbaustr. or S16 (towards Essen Hauptbahnhof) to the stop Bottrop Ebel, continue on foot for about 450 m.

 Under a shared title the two artists created independent works in their respectively typical media of light and text, which they turned into a dialogue with one another.
 At night Mischa Kuball’s light installation illuminates the plant’s two former clarifying basins with a strip of white light that constantly revolves around the edge of each basin.
 The dynamic movement of the circling light is echoed in Lawrence Weiner’s flamboyant illuminated lettering of »CATCH AS CATCH CAN« mounted on a fine wire construction, which initially was installed on the roof of the plant’s main building.
 Restoration work on the listed historical building required the object to be shifted, so since 2020 its new location has been on the flat roof of the semi-circular extension building.
 In an ironic commentary Weiner casts the entire premises of the former sewage treatment plant in the light of this proverbial motto, saying »make the best of what you have«.
 In a manner typical of the artist, Weiner works with text and typography – in this case in the form of an old-fashioned advertising panel in the style of the 1950s and ’60s, thereby referencing the period of the plant’s construction.
-Nowadays, BernePark is extremely popular as a site for leisure and recreation, and as a venue for art.
+Nowadays, BernePark is extremely popular as a site for leisure and recreation.

 Rotating light installation in both settling basins, lettering on the roof of the former operations building

 What you can’t keep,